 Signs in Residence Districts

-No sign shall be erected or maintained in a residence district, except as provided in Sec.
+No permanent sign shall be erected or maintained in a residence district, except as provided in Sec.
 5.2.6 and this Sec.
 5.2.7:

 Residential: single- or two-family 1 per unit Wall sign 1 sf Name of occupant,